How ought we to live?

 This course should be taken in the spring semester of a student’s senior year, and it is open only to Ethics Certificate students.
 Usually organized around a broad theme, the course allows students to undertake their own original research, integrating the knowledge obtained through a major or majors with insights gained through the study of ethics.
 As appropriate, the research for this course can link with (but not be substituted by) research undertaken to graduate with Distinction in a major or in the certificate.

-In addition to the Gateway, Capstone and Discussions in Ethics courses, students must take four courses which should be distributed as follows:
+For the exclusively curricular Ethics Certificate, in addition to the Gateway, Capstone and Discussions in Ethics courses, students must take FOUR courses which should be distributed as follows: